wix/stylable/site/docs/guides/stylable-component-library.md

 layout: docs
 ---

+We are now experimenting with a new [component library](https://github.com/wix/stylable-components) based on **Stylable** and React.
+It is in the early development stages and will be available soon.
+Here are some guidelines we gathered related to this project that you may be interested in following if you build your own library.

 **Stylable** enables you to author a component library, that can be themed, and easily consumed and styled, by other **Stylable** projects.

 **Stylable** is the styling, CSS side of working with components.
 For the **Stylable** CSS to be fully useful, it must integrate with a component library from another source, for example React.